Where to Find the Best Late-Night Eats in Auckland

 How late?
 Open until 3am Monday to Wednesday, 4am Thursday to Saturday, and 12am Sunday.

 How late?
-Open until 12am every night.
+Open until 2am Friday and Saturday.

 How late?
-Open until 11.30am every night.
+Open until 5am every day of the week.